Poetry Chapbooks & Other Books

 |

-(a fibonacci poem) mud & puddles tromped deep are forded by logs, floating bridges leading to bed private source
+engineering (a fibonacci poem) mud & puddles tromped deep are forded by logs, floating bridges leading to bed private source

 (a cinquain for Jennifer Crow) the muse has feathers and nine limbs, juggling ancient vases inscribed with mythical creatures |